Tea and Your Teeth

 Soda, Cola, and Other Carbonated Drinks

-If your favorite sweet -- like hard candy, chewing gum, or popsicles -- makes your tongue change colors, it may contain teeth-staining coloring agents.
-Fortunately, unless you eat those goodies often they probably won’t do much to stain your teeth.
+If your favorite sweet -- like hard candy, chewing gum, or a Popsicle -- makes your tongue change colors, it can also stain your teeth.
+The good news is that unless you eat those goodies often, they probably won’t do much harm.

 You may not want to cut all teeth-staining food and drinks out of your diet.
-Many of those foods and beverages -- like blueberries, blackberries, and tomato sauce -- are rich in antioxidants.
-You want these beneficial nutrients in your diet.
-So keep eating them -- but in moderation -- or substitute other antioxidant sources such as cauliflower, apples, grapefruit, and melon.
+Many of them -- like blueberries, blackberries, and tomato sauce -- are rich in antioxidants.
+So keep eating them, but ease up a bit or opt for other sources, like cauliflower, apples, grapefruit, and melon.

-Swish your mouth with water right after eating a stain-causing food or drink.
-For about 30 minutes after you consume something acidic, the enamel on your teeth is especially at risk of abrasion from tooth brushing.
-So rinse, then brush well after every meal.
+Swish your mouth with water right after you eat or drink something that can stain.
+Wait an hour before you brush after eating something with acid -- any sooner and you could hurt the enamel on your teeth.
 If you can’t get to your toothbrush, chew a piece of sugarless gum as soon as you’ve eaten.